Iker Lecuona: Swiss Innovative Investors (2018)

-In the last race of the season, the Valencian Community motorcycle Grand Prix, Lecuona achieved his first world championship podium, finishing 2nd after fellow KTM rider Miguel Oliveira.
-A further 10 finishes in the point scoring ranks, 6 of which being Top 10 finishes resulted in Lecuona placing 12th in the championship standings.
+In the last race of the season, the Valencian Community motorcycle Grand Prix, Lecuona achieved his first world championship podium, finishing second after fellow KTM rider Miguel Oliveira.
+A further ten finishes in the point scoring ranks, six of which being top-ten finishes resulted in Lecuona placing 12th in the championship standings.

 American Racing (2019)

-2019 saw Lecuona achieve a 2nd podium finish on world championship level.
-At the 2019 Thailand motorcycle Grand Prix Lecuona finished 3rd after fellow KTM rider Brad Binder and Luca Marini.
+2019 saw Lecuona achieve a second podium finish on world championship level.
+At the 2019 Thailand motorcycle Grand Prix, Lecuona finished third after fellow KTM rider Brad Binder and Luca Marini.

 MotoGP World Championship

 Tech3 (2019–2021)

 Lecuona's first MotoGP outing happened during the 2019 season, after having been announced as a regular rider for the following season with Tech3.
 In the season finale at Valencia, he replaced Tech3 KTM rider Miguel Oliveira who could not participate after undergoing surgery.
 Lecuona did not finish the race after crashing and retiring on lap 13 of 27.

-He was signed by Tech3 KTM for the 2020 season, after the surprise departure of Johann Zarco from the KTM Factory Team.
+Lecuona was signed by Tech3 KTM for the 2020 season, after the surprise departure of Johann Zarco from the KTM Factory Team.
 Following Zarco's announcement, Brad Binder who was set to join Tech3, was promoted to the factory team, leaving the position at the satellite team next to Miguel Oliveira vacant.

-In 2020, Lecuona scored points in seven races, three times finishing in the top ten (9th in Aragón and Austria, and 10th in Styria).
+In 2020, Lecuona scored points in seven races, three times finishing in the top-ten (ninth in Aragón and Austria, and tenth in Styria).
 He was forced to sit out of the European Grand Prix in Valencia, due to Andorran quarantine rules for close contact with individuals who tested positive for the SARS-CoV-2 virus.
-His brother – with whom he lived in Andorra – and his personal assistant both tested positive for the virus on 3 November, meaning Lecuona was forced into a mandatory quarantine of 10 days minimum.
+His brother – with whom he lived in Andorra – and his personal assistant both tested positive for the virus on 3 November, meaning Lecuona was forced into a mandatory quarantine of ten days minimum.
 Tech3 elected not to replace him on such short notice.
 Lecuona also missed the Valencian Grand Prix after he subsequently tested positive for the virus shortly before the beginning of the race weekend, and subsequently the Portuguese Grand Prix on the following weekend.
 KTM test rider Mika Kallio replaced Lecuona in Portugal.

 In 2021, Lecuona remained with Tech3, as per their contract, which would expire at the end of the season.
 Since his teammate Miguel Oliveira was signed with the KTM Factory Racing Team, former Ducati factory rider Danilo Petrucci was signed to partner Lecuona on a one-year contract.
 However, both Tech3 teammates were left without a ride for the 2022 season after Red Bull KTM Ajo teammates Remy Gardner and Raúl Fernández showed a dominant performance in the Moto2 World Championship, subsequently both being signed by Tech3 for the 2022 season.

 Superbike World Championship

 Following losing his seat in MotoGP, Lecuona secured a deal to join Honda’s factory Superbike effort for the 2022 Superbike World Championship, replacing the departing Álvaro Bautista.

-For 2026, he will join the Aruba.it Racing - Ducati Team to replace Álvaro Bautista.
+For 2026, Lecuona will join the Aruba.it Racing – Ducati Team to replace Álvaro Bautista.